SfC Home > Physical Science > Physics > Electricity>

 When visiting another country

-Bringing an electrical appliance from one country to another may require some special converters, transformers and adapters to allow the appliance or device to work properly.
+Bringing an electric appliance from one country to another may require some special converters, transformers and adapters to allow the appliance or device to work properly.

 Converters